Vortex motion for the lake equations: Introduction

-The assumption that the depth \(b\) is constant on each component of the boundary implies that the solution \(q\) of the Cauchy problem obtained in the conclusion of \cref{truncatedEvolutionLaw} remains inside the domain \(D\) and is thus global; the assumption plays an important role in our method, but we have no reason to believe that it should be necessary for the convergence to hold on a time interval in which there is no collision with the boundary.
+The assumption that the depth \(b\) is constant on each component of the boundary implies that the solution \(q\) of the Cauchy problem obtained in the conclusion of \cref{truncatedEvolutionLaw} remains inside the domain \(D\) and is thus global; the assumption plays an important role in our method, but we do not see any reason for which it should be necessary for the convergence to hold on a time interval in which there is no collision with the boundary.

-The assumption that the domain \(\domain\) is simply-connected yields a slightly simpler statement; it will be removed in the sequel under an additional condition that the circulations are controlled by the vortex circulation (see \cref{EvolutionLaw} below).
-Similarly, our proof also covers weak solutions of the lake equations in the vortex formulation.
+The assumption that the domain \(\domain\) is simply-connected in \cref{truncatedEvolutionLaw} yields a slightly simpler statement; it will be removed in the sequel under an additional condition that the circulations are controlled by the vortex circulation (see \cref{EvolutionLaw} below).
+Similarly, our proof of \cref{truncatedEvolutionLaw} also covers weak solutions of the lake equations in the vortex formulation.